Assessing the Business Process Modeling Competences of Large Language Models: Related Work

-There is already a benchmark solely focusing on the generation of process models.
+There is already a benchmark focused solely on the generation of process models.
 In \cite{Kourani_Benchmark_2024}, the ability of LLMs to generate process models in the modeling language POWL is evaluated.
-The evaluation of the outputs is done by simulating event logs based on the generated process models and comparing these event logs with the help of conformance checking to a ground event log simulated through a ground truth process model.
-Additionally, they took the time efficiency of the generation into consideration for the evaluation.
-The dataset for the evaluation consisted of 20 business process models.
+The evaluation of the outputs is done by simulating event logs from the generated process models and comparing them, using conformance checking, against a ground event log generated from a ground truth process model.
+Additionally, they considered the time efficiency of the generation in the evaluation.
+The evaluation dataset consisted of 20 business process models.

 Contrary to the LLM-as-a-judge approach as presented in \cite{Berti_Benchmark_evaluation_2024}, the metric-based approach allows a more detailed analysis of the abilities of LLM.
-This requires that a large number of metrics be used for evaluation.
+This requires the use of a large number of metrics for evaluation.
 However, the previously mentioned metric-based approaches only employ a small number of metrics, which does not allow for a detailed analysis.
-Further, to provide a detailed picture, metrics for all quality dimensions, so syntactic, semantic, and pragmatic quality, must be included in the analysis.
-This is a limitation of the approaches presented by Busch et al. \cite{Busch_Benchmark_BPM_2024} and Kourani et al. \cite{Kourani_Benchmark_2024}, which do not cover all quality dimensions and miss, e.g., the syntactic quality.
+Further, to provide a detailed picture, metrics for all quality dimensions (syntactic, semantic, and pragmatic quality) must be included in the analysis.
+This is a limitation of the approaches presented by \cite{Busch_Benchmark_BPM_2024} and \cite{Kourani_Benchmark_2024}, which do not cover all quality dimensions and, e.g., miss syntactic quality.

+Human-centered evaluations have also been conducted.
+In particular, \cite{Hoerner2026AutomaticallyGeneratingBPMN} introduces BPMNGen, a conversational framework that was evaluated in two expert studies.
+The first study assessed process model comprehensibility relative to manually modeled BPMN diagrams using measures such as cognitive load and level of acceptability.
+The second study examined semantic quality by asking experts to choose whether the BPMNGen-generated model or the manually created model was more suitable.
+However those do not allow for a scalable, automated approach.